shaishasag/pugi_serializer/README.md

 name_ser.attribute("nickname", person.m_nickname, "");
 ```

 When writting to XML the default is to always write the element/attribute even if the value being written is equal to the default value.
 This might not always be the desired result.
-Sometimes it would be preferable to avoid writing default value in order to reduce XML size, or to allow the reading code to decide the value for non-existing elements/attributes.
-Do do achieve that call
+Sometimes it would be preferable to avoid writing default values in order to reduce XML size, or to allow the reading code to decide the default value for non-existing elements/attributes.
+To change the writing behaviour to not writing default values:

 ```
 serializer_base::set_should_write_default_values(false);